akshayaky/officialcjunior.github.io/about.md

 ### More Information

-Hello!
+Hey!
-Welcome to Aswin's blog
+Welcome to Aswin's tech blog.
+This is where I post and keep a log about the tech stuff I do.

 ### Contact me

 [email@domain.com](mailto:email@domain.com)
+[t.me/officialcjunior]